 Support and Resources

 Squarespace provides 24/7 live chat and email support, plus a detailed knowledge base with step-by-step guides.
 This makes it a good fit if you value readily available help.
+Getting support on Squarespace usually means waiting a few minutes for live chat to connect, not weeks for a community response.

 Cargo takes a more community-focused approach.
 While it has documentation and a support team, much of the guidance comes from its network of creative professionals.
 The trade-off: less formal support, but feedback from designers who actually use the platform daily.
+If you are comfortable troubleshooting, this is fine.
+If you get stuck, waiting for an email reply can be frustrating.

 Integrations and Extensions

 Squarespace connects to a wide range of third-party tools, marketing platforms, analytics suites, payment processors, social media, and scheduling apps.
 This integration ecosystem lets you extend your site's capabilities well beyond the basics.
+Need email marketing, booking, or invoicing?
+Squarespace handles it natively or via integrations.

 Cargo provides fewer integrations but focuses on high-quality, relevant additions for the creative community.
 Its selective approach means every available tool adds real value for visual artists and designers, without the clutter of business-focused plugins you would never use.